Dentinoenamel junction

 The dentinoenamel junction or dentin-enamel junction (DEJ) is the boundary between the enamel and the underlying dentin that form the solid architecture of a tooth.

 It is also known as the amelo-dentinal junction, or ADJ.

 The dentinoenamel junction is thought to be of a scalloped structure which has occurred as an exaptation of the epithelial folding that is undergone during ontogeny.
 This scalloped exaptation has then provided stress relief during mastication and a reduction in dentin-enamel sliding and has thus, not been selected against, making it an accidental adaptation.

+Composition of Dentinoenamel Junction (DEJ)

+The crown of a human tooth, or more precisely, the tooth's dentin, is coated in enamel.
+Derived from the mesoderm, dentin is a mineralised, flexible tissue with a weight percentage of 70% inorganic material, 20% organic material, and 10% fluid.
+On the other hand, enamel, which comes from ectoderm, is an extremely brittle tissue that is mainly made up of water (about 3%), trace organic matrix (approximately 1%), and the mineral hydroxyapatite (~96%).
+The contact between two mineralised tissues with distinct compositions and biomechanical characteristics is known as the dentin-enamel junction (DEJ).